 The Castle-an-Dinas Steam Winder which was installed at South Shaft has a story which is told on this page.
-The images have been supplied by Tony Brooks along with his permission to use them on this site, I like this tale and wanted to include it with the Castle-an-Dinas content.
+The following images have been supplied by Tony Brooks along with his permission to use them on this site.
+I like this tale and wanted to include it with the Castle-an-Dinas content.

 In 1908 the winder built by Holman Brothers was supplied to the King Edward Mine (Camborne School of Mines) in Troon.
 It was a small winder, with 10″ cylinder, a 15″ stroke with a 5ft diameter drum.
-The winder in 1942 was moved to Castle-an-Dinas Mine and mounted for use on the South Shaft where its small size was ideal for the mine.
+In 1942 was moved to Castle-an-Dinas Mine and mounted for use on the South Shaft where its small size was ideal for the mine.

 Whilst the winder was at Castle-an-Dinas the original winder house at King Edward Mine was destroyed in a fire.
-This happened in 1957, the same year that Castle-an-Dinas Mine closed.
+This happened during 1957, the same year that Castle-an-Dinas Mine subsequently closed.

-After Castle-an-Dinas Mine closed, South Crofty who owned the mine had the winder moved back to their main site.
-It remained here for a while when it was again moved to Wendron Forge, which later became The Poldark Mine Museum.
-Here it stayed on show to the public untill 2002 when the Trevithick Society purchased it.
+After Castle-an-Dinas Mine had closed, South Crofty who owned the mine had the winder moved back to their main site.
+It remained here for a while when it was again moved to Wendron Forge, which subsequently became Poldark Mine Museum.
+Here it stayed on show to the public until 2002 when the Trevithick Society purchased it.

-In 2010 the Winder returned home to King Edward Mine who, in Jan 2010 recieved a grant from Cornwall Council for the restoration of the winder and the re-construction of the house that it lived in.
+During 2010 the Winder subsequently returned home to King Edward Mine.
+In Jan 2010 a grant from Cornwall Council was received for the restoration of the winder and the re-construction of the house that it lived in.

 So, the end of the story.

 To me, mine machinery has a life of its own.
 To have a Steam Winder returning home after many years is a story worth telling.
 The sense of achievement gained from a project like this makes all the hard work worthwhile, well done to all concerned.